UbiquityRobotics/bus_loki/README.md

 Do the following: (The first setup step is a turse set of reminders and not detailed)

-1. Initial setup includes booting the RasPi2 and the source ./devel/setup.bash done.
+1. Initial setup includes booting the RasPi and the source ./devel/setup.bash done.
    Have the my_arduino_params.yaml file copied over from my_arduino_params.yaml.loki Run 'sudo mgetty -s 115200 /dev/ttyAMA0' on the RaspPi2 to setup serial port To run fiducial localization you need a calibrated camera 'yaml' file